m-vila/bookbeats/README.md

 npm install express node-fetch cors dotenv
 ```

-4. Update the server.mjs file with your own API keys:
+4. Create a .env file in the root of the project with your OpenAI, Spotify and Goodreads keys:

 ```
-const OPENAI_API_KEY = "<Your OpenAI API Key>";
+OPENAIAPI_KEY = <Your OpenAI API Key>
+SPOTIFY_CLIENT_ID = <Your Spotify Client ID>
+SPOTIFY_CLIENT_SECRET = <Your Spotify Client Secret>
-const GOODREADS_API_KEY = "<Your Goodreads API Key>";
+GOODREADS_API_KEY = <Your Goodreads API Key>
-const SPOTIFY_API_KEY = "<Your Spotify API Key>";
 ```

-5. Once everything is set up, you can run the application using the following command:
+5. Once everything is set up, you can run the application from the root of the project using the following command:

 ```
-node server.mjs
+node src/server/server.mjs
 ```

 6. Open your web browser and go to http://localhost:3000.
-You can also double click on the index.html file from the folder.

 7. Enjoy BookBeats!
 Enter your favorite book and it will create a personalized playlist for you.

-## **Conclusion**

-BookBeats is an initiative that aims to bridge the immersive worlds of literature and music 🎶📖.
-This is just an MVP and I will continue working on it based on user feedback to enrich the reader's experience.
-Whether you're a fan of science fiction 👽, romance ❤️, mystery 🕵️‍♀️, or any other genre, I hope BookBeats will enhance your reading journey, making it even more enjoyable 🥳.